2024–25 Coachella Valley Firebirds season: Off-season

 On July 1, the first day of free agency, the Kraken lost six players, who had spent much of their time during the 2023–24 season with the Firebirds—Devin Shore, Connor Carrick, Kole Lind, Cameron Hughes, Jimmy Schuldt, and Chris Driedger.
 Lind had been one of the driving forces in Coachella Valley—over their two seasons, he had the most games played (141), the most assists (80), and was tied with Max McCormick for the most points (127).
 Driedger was yet another factor in the Firebirds' success, as he led the Firebirds in both games played (53) and wins (33) by a goaltender.
 The trend of players who had spent time with the Firebirds leaving continued on July 2, when and Peetro Seppala left the Kraken.
 The Kraken made history on July 3, by hiring Jessica Campbell as an assistant coach, as she became the first woman to be in a coaching position in the NHL.
 She had spent the previous two seasons with the Firebirds, helping them reach the Calder Cup Finals during both of them.
 Also that day, Firebirds alternate captain Andrew Poturalski left the Kraken.
 To replace Campbell, the Firebirds hired Brennan Sonne to be an assistant coach for the team on July 15.
 The previous season, Sonne had served as the head coach of the Western Hockey League (WHL)'s Saskatoon Blades, leading them to achieve the best regular season record in the WHL with 105 points.
 On July 16, the Kraken saw the departure of another player who had spent time with the Firebirds, Mitch Reinke.
 On July 18, the first player who was directly under contract to the Firebirds left the team—Justin Nachbaur.

 On August 1, the Firebirds re-signed player Ian McKinnon for one year.
 On August 8, the Firebirds signed their first player of free agency, Cam Morrison.
 The Firebirds re-signed goaltender Jack LaFontaine, on August 15.
 On August 20, the Firebirds signed Damien Giroux.
 Two days later, the Firebirds re-signed Max Andreev.
-During the previous season, Andreev qualified for the ECHL's 2023–24 All-Rookie Team after achieving 72 points in 61 games.
-On August 27, the Firebirds signed a former captain of the WHL's Everett Silvertips, Jackson Berezowski.
+During the previous season, Andreev was named to the ECHL's 2023–24 All-Rookie Team after achieving 72 points in 61 games.
+On August 27, the Firebirds signed a former captain of the Western Hockey League's Everett Silvertips, Jackson Berezowski.
 On August 29, the Firebirds signed another ECHL All-Rookie Team member, Cade Borchardt.

-On September 3, the Firebirds signed Turner Ottenbreit.
-On September 5, the Firebirds re-signed Jake McLaughlin.
+On September 3, the Firebirds signed Turner Ottenbreit, and two days later, they re-signed Jake McLaughlin.